inaka/guidelines/README.md

 * Makes sure all necessary repos are set up before development start
 * Makes sure the ops team sets up the required environments and our standard project tools for each project.
+* [Team to client communication]

 #### Operations:

-* Sets up all required environments for client projects
+* Sets up all required environments and hardware for client projects
 * Needs to make sure all projects use the standard tools (e. g.
 Jenkins, logstash, pingdom, monit, etc.).
 * Researches new ops solutions and possible improvements to our ops processes.
 * Documents the project environment set up including deployment instructions for each project.
-* Is in charge of maintaining running systems.
+* Is in charge of maintaining and monitoring running systems.
+* Scalates performance issues to developers
+* [Dashboard]
+* [Cost estimation]
+* Collaborates on deployement with the devs
+* Is in charge of the office hardware

 ## How to use Pivotal/JIRA

 #### For PMs
 * Pivotal/ Jira needs to get set up as detailed as possible.
 Separate UI from functional tasks.
 Do NOT just copy paste the tasks from the proposals.
-Add detailed descriptions and try to separate them as much as possible.
+Add detailed descriptions and try to separate them as much as possible (following the one day rule whenever possible).
 * Design/ UI tasks always need to have a screenshot attached in the task
 * Milestones/ Sprints need to be added, as well Release Dates
-* The tasks in Pivotal shouldn't be used as sub tasks, we use them for hints about the task.
+* The Pivotal tasks shouldn't be used as sub tasks, we use them as a checklist of what needs to be done.
 * The client is not allowed to assign Pivotals to the developers directly.
 If the client has feedback/ rejections/ new issues he must assign the task to the PM.
 The PM must read it, check if all information the developer needs is there and if so then assign it to the developer.
 If not circle back with the client.
-* Do never mix different issues in one Pivotal.
-Close the original Pivotal and open a new one, if needed.
+* Never mix different issues in one Pivotal.
+Do not modify the original Pivotal and open a new one if needed.
 * Always label Pivotals (ios, android, server, admin, design, etc.).
 * Check that the developers use Piv IDs and Jira IDs for time tracking.
 * If there is missing information from the client, e.g. an API is still not